shankybnl/MobileAutomationFramework/README.md

 ![image](UIAutomation/images/12.png)

 Next comes “instantiateHelpers” group.
 It would be present in every test under @BeforeMethod annotation.
-It creates object of all the helper classes (depends on platform ios/android) which is required by test to run that test.
-Object is used to access all the methods present in helpers.
-In this case, we are creating object of AndroidLoginHelper class which has methods to login.
+It creates object of all the coreLogic classes (depends on platform ios/android) which is required by test to run that test.
+Object is used to access all the methods present in coreLogic classes.
+In this case, we are creating object of AndroidLoginCoreLogic class which has methods to login.

 ![image](UIAutomation/images/13.png)

 Next @Test Method is executed.
-Here, we are calling the methods which is required to verify login flow present in AndroidLoginHelper class using loginhelper object.
+Here, we are calling the methods which is required to verify login flow present in AndroidLoginCoreLogic class using LoginCoreLogic object.
 And loading required test data from en_US_android_config.properties/en_US_iOS_config.properties.

 ![image](UIAutomation/images/14.png)